 3. Disclose, disclose, disclose!

-Finally, gather all the documents and records for your home.
+An important way to get a home ready to sell – gather all the documents and records for your home.
 There are numerous required disclosure forms in California and these documents will help your agent guide you through all of them.

 You will need:

 - Any existing and transferable service agreements, leases and guarantees.

 - Receipts for any recent remodeling, repairs or reports